How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 When it comes to serving legal documents, paralegals certainly have their work cut out for them—particularly if the person being served lives in another state.

-In some cases, paralegals might ask their local process server to subcontract the work in another state.
-Other times, paralegals might conduct an internet search on their own to try and find a process server in this other state who can help them serve legal documents.
+In some cases, paralegals may want to dodge hiring a process server by asking their local process server to subcontract the work in another state.
+Other times, paralegals might conduct an internet search on their own to try and hire a process server in this other state who can help them serve legal documents.

-If you find yourself in the second situation, you’ve come to the right place.
-Keep reading to learn more about what to look for in a good process server, factors to consider when weighing process server options, and four process server tricks that will make the entire experience much easier on you.
+If you’ve found multiple options and are now trying to figure out how to hire the right process server, you’ve come to the right place.
+Keep reading to learn more about what to look for in a good process server, factors to consider before hiring a process server and how to get the most out of your hired process server.

-When you’re entrusting a contractor to serve legal documents for you, it’s important to do your due diligence to make sure you end up partnering with someone who can get the job done.
+When you’re hiring someone to serve court papers for you, it’s important to do your due diligence to make sure you end up partnering with someone who can get the job done.
 With that in mind, here are some characteristics that all effective process servers possess.

 Dependability